MEGHA8SHAH/Gen_pseudo_words/README.md

 Work plan
 - upload the selected database
 - add the phonological rules in form of options
-- link the rules with the database for shortlisting
+- link the rules with the database for shortlisting words
--
+- generate code to create bi-grams or tri-gram of the shotlisted words
+- Create a screen to project the generated pseudowords